These are crispy french fries or finger chips that can be made at home easily.

 Place the half fried potatoes on paper kitchen towels.
 Stack 3 to 4 paper towels.
 Press some paper towels from top also to absorb extra oil.
 Let the half fried potatoes cool down at room temperature.

 After removing this batch, you can fry the second batch of potatoes.
 By the time you fry the second batch of the potatoes, the first batch will cool down.
 So in the same oil, you can fry the first batch of half fried potatoes.

 second frying - making french fries

-remove with a slotted spoon. place french fries on paper tissues again to remove the extra oil.
+Fry till crisp and golden.
+Remove with a slotted spoon. place them on paper tissues again to remove the extra oil.

-gently shake and toss the bowl so that the salt, herbs etc mix well with the french fries.
+Gently shake and toss the bowl so that the salt, herbs etc mix well with them.